Designing an Efficient TSA Security Kiosk Interface

 Target State Journey

-I designed a target Journey Map (See Image C) illustrating how NEC’s new mobile kiosk removes the need for TSOs to manually verify passenger identities.
-By integrating NEC’s #1 NIST-ranked facial recognition engine, we would close critical security gaps that come with human error.
+With a foundational understanding of today’s experience, I produced a Target State Journey Map (See Image C).
+Illustrating how the NEC’s new mobile kiosk removes the need for TSOs to manually verify passenger identities, closing critical security gaps that come with human error.

 Image C - Target state CJM showing the elimination of TSOs manual process.